 What We Do

 We test milk samples for various components for producers just like you.
-Our certified testers come to your dairy, collect samples, and gather milk weights in the barn.
+Our certified field service technicians come to your dairy, collect samples, and gather milk weights in the barn.
 The samples are then taken to one of our two lab locations to be analyzed for the components chosen by the producer.
-At our Canyon location, we offer component testing, as well as pregnancy and Johne's disease testing.
-We recently installed a new machine, which expands our testing to include ketosis.
-In Stephenville, we service our central dairies with our component testing.
-We have also recently installed a new machine to help give us better and faster results for you along with Ketosis and MUN components.
+We offer full component testing, ketosis analysis for fresh cows, and MUN (milk urea nitrogen) at both of our laboratory locations.
+Our Canyon laboratory also tests for milk and serum pregnancy and Johne's disease.
 To learn more about our company and what we can do for you, contact us at (806) 651-8750.